microsoft/CameraTraps/megadetector.md

 ## Our ask to MegaDetector users

 MegaDetector is free, and it makes us super-happy when people use it, so we put it out there as a downloadable model that is easy to use in a variety of conservation scenarios.
 That means we don't know who's using it unless you contact us (or we happen to run into you), so please please pretty-please email us at [cameratraps@microsoft.com](mailto:cameratraps@microsoft.com) if you find it useful!

+## Who is using MegaDetector?

+See <a href="https://github.com/microsoft/CameraTraps/#who-is-using-the-ai-for-earth-camera-trap-tools">this list</a> on the repo's main page.

 ## Downloading the model(s)